Rabbit Care

 Rabbit Parasites

 Coccidia are microscopic parasites that often cause diarrhea in young rabbits less than 6 months of age.
-Some infected rabbits have mucus and blood in the stool.
+With some infected rabbits having mucus and blood in the stool, this condition requires emergency medical attention.

 Encephalitozoon is another microscopic parasite that may be carried by some rabbits without ill effects, or it may cause kidney problems and neurologic signs, such as head tilting, rolling over sideways, and walking in circles.
-Rabbits with these signs should be examined immediately by an exotic animal veterinarian to help distinguish these signs from those due to an inner ear bacterial infection.
+Rabbits with these signs should be examined immediately by a rabbit vet to help distinguish these signs from those due to an inner ear bacterial infection.

 Toxic and Traumatic Disease in Rabbits

-It is essential for all rabbit owners to “rabbit proof” any area their rabbits are allowed in to prevent accidental ingestion of foreign objects or toxins.
+It is essential for all rabbit owners to “rabbit-proof” any area their rabbits are allowed in to prevent accidental ingestion of foreign objects or toxins that may require emergency medical care.

 In addition, rabbits have very strong back legs that kick with great force.
-Accidental spinal or leg fractures can occur when rabbits are not handled properly (when their hind ends are not supported) or when they jump/fall from high surfaces.
+For example, accidental spinal or leg fractures can occur when rabbits are not handled properly (when their hind ends are not supported) or when they jump/fall from high surfaces.

 • Decreased appetite